 Even at software level, traffic lights are essentially Duckiebots without wheels.
 In initializing the SD-card of your traffic light, follow the instructions here, with the extra step of using the option

 Also, Wi-Fi configuration for traffic lights by default is not set.
 You can add it using the

 An example flashing command for a Wi-Fi connected traffic light can be:

-For Autolab users: since traffic lights are coupled to watchtowers, please use the watchtower setup:
+For Autolab users: since traffic lights will work as watchtowers adopt the convention:

 The default username and password are all the same: